nijogeorgep/terraform-aws-vpc/Readme.md

 # AWS VPC

-This repo has the terraform Scripts to create an AWS VPC for the following Highly Available VPC Architecture.
+This repository has the terraform scripts to create an AWS VPC for the following Highly Available VPC Architecture.

 The scripts also creates an Elastic IP and Associate it to a NAT Gateway, which allows Internet traffic to the private subnets.
-The route table has been updated with in ingress to NAT Gateway
+The route table has been updated with an ingress to NAT Gateway

 ![VPC Design](https://docs.aws.amazon.com/quickstart/latest/vpc/images/quickstart-vpc-design-fullscreen.png)

+Create a free account with AWS and configure your ```public key``` and ```secret key``` with ```aws-cli``` to execute this terraform script towards AWS Cloud.

+## AWS Command Line Interface

+Install ```aws-cli``` in your machine to configure the connectivity towards the AWS Platform

+Download and Install ```aws-cli``` from https://aws.amazon.com/cli/

+Check installed version using ```aws --version```

 ## Terraform